marclop/terraform-playground/README.md

 ## Environment settings

-Depending on which platform you run docker, you might need to adjust the variable `DOCKER_ENGINE_HOST` to point to your docker engine host (used for the script to query the consul nodes)
+Depending on which platform you run docker, you might need to adjust the variable `DOCKER_ENGINE_HOST` to point to your docker engine host (used for the script to query the consul nodes).

+Simply set those variables in the terminal, and the script `terraform.bash` will automatically respond to the settings (just remember to re-`source terraform.bash` every time you set a new value for those variables)

 ```
-DOCKER_ENGINE_HOST="localhost"
+$ DOCKER_ENGINE_HOST="localhost"
 ```

 You can also tune how many consul nodes will be spawned with the variable `CONSUL_NODES`
 ```
-CONSUL_NODES=3
+$ CONSUL_NODES=3
 ```

 ## Usage